 Request delivery so that vines can be planted within maximum 1 week of arrival on farm.

 If using a cool storage facility, temperature should be between +2 and +4 degree C..
-Take out of cool storage at least 2 - 3 days before plantation, so that vines can acclimatise to natural air temperature
+Take out of cool storage at least 2 - 3 days before plantation, so that vines can acclimatise to natural air

 If you do not have cool storage facilities, keep the vines in a cool (as far as possible), dark and dry area.
-If opening the boxes to check contents, ensure they are properly re-packed and taped shut whilst in storage.
+If opening the boxes to check contents, ensure they are properly re-packed and taped shut

 Removal From Cool Storage